 Listed on the science, engineering and technology section of

 'providing you with access to the very best Web resources for education and research, evaluated and selected by a network of subject specialists.'

 (Please note that intute closed in July 2011)

-Chemistry in Perspective was written by a tutor who specialises in helping students taking A Level re-sits to achieve higher grades.
-Hopefully, the language, combined with the specialist understanding of those things that tend to confuse students, will help to make things clear to you.
+Chemistry in Perspective was written by a tutor who specialises in helping students taking A Levels and A-Level re-sits to achieve higher grades.
+Hopefully, the language, combined with the specialist understanding of those things that tend to confuse students, will help to make things clear for you.

-Anyway, let's hope this site will help you develop your understanding of the subject and, perhaps for the first time, help you get Chemistry in Perspective.
+Let's hope this site will help you develop your understanding of the subject and, perhaps for the first time, help you to get Chemistry in Perspective.